Balinya: Gor Mahia are bigger club than Yanga SC | Goal.com

 The Ugandan ditched the Tanzanian club during the January transfer window to sign for the Kenyan champions and has already made a mark in the Kenyan Premier League (KPL) as he notched two goals on his debut against Nzoia Sugar.

-Balinya who failed to settle at Yanga despite scoring three goals in 12 matches, has now explained why he opted to sign for K’Ogalo.
+Balinya, who failed to settle at Yanga after scoring three goals in 12 matches, has now explained why he opted to sign for K’Ogalo.

 “I have no issues with [Yanga].
 They are a good team but I believe Gor Mahia are a bigger club, well-known in Uganda and have won more titles in the region and even in the continent,” Balinya is quoted by Nairobi News.